lzz335/VV_chat/readme.md

 The meme dataset associated with Zhang Weiwei used in this project originates from publicly available content on [Zhihu](https://www.zhihu.com/question/656505859/answer/55843704436). **This is a third-party resource not affiliated with or endorsed by this project.
-This project only uses this dataset as a demonstration of the algorithm's effectiveness** If you are a rights holder and believe any content requires removal, please promptly contact us via [insert contact method].
+This project only uses this dataset as a demonstration of the algorithm's effectiveness** If you are a rights holder and believe any content requires removal, please promptly contact us via neuliuzz@163.com.

 **The starting point of this project comes from the admiration for Teacher Zhang**